 14. Engage the Local Community

 Some of my most positive race experiences were the courses with high community engagement.
-Make sure your local community is in the know about your race and give them ideas for how they can support your runners.
+Make sure your local community knows about your race and share ideas for how they can support your runners.
 Whether you ask people to bring cowbells and motivational signs or spray runners with a garden hose, get people involved.
 I’ve even entered races that featured local DJs and bands along the sidelines which created a strong sense of excitement.
 The more alive and community-powered your event feels, the more fun your runners will have and the likelier they’ll be to sign up for next year’s race.

 15. Host a Killer Expo